AlloyTeam/Abstract.js/README.md

 # Abstract.js
 Abstract.js is a new and amazing framework for fast web development.
 It's the world's first Logic Oriented Program Framework(As I know).
-Using Abstract.js you can construct a readable, tidy project.
+Using abstract.js and node.js you can construct a readable, tidy project.

 * **Abstract Models & Core Concept:**Here the Models don't refer to the M of MVC, but drawn from the model concept in Mathematic.
 Abstract.js rethought construction of the web page and found the common and abstract actions in web development.
 <br />We extract two base models which can describe all the web development.
 So it's rendering model and relationship model in Abstract.js.